Distance Education Dashboard

 The SDBOR Distance Education Dashboard provides an interactive summary of student and course section data with reference to the state’s distance delivery system.
 The goal of the dashboard is to offer a tool for evaluating the overall performance of this rapidly developing network.
 Consequently, the dashboard considers a variety of data points, including student characteristics, participation indicators, enrollment histories, course offerings, and delivery methods.
 Comparative data also are provided for the university system’s three university center locations.

-Looking at data from the most recent fall term, it can be seen that distance education had another year of robust expansion in Fall 2016.
-Specifically:
+Looking at data from the most recent fall term, several observations can be made:

-- The number of regental course sections offered by distance fell slightly to 1,388 in Fall 2016, a decline of 0.4 percent from the previous year.
+- The number of regental course sections offered by distance rose to 2,749 in Fall 2020, an increase of 93.9 percent from the previous year.

 Source: Regents Information Systems, fall term census extracts

-- Records were queried under the following definition of distance delivery: Delivery method ≠ 001 (or) 028 (or) 050.
+- Records were queried under the following definition of distance delivery: Delivery method ≠ 001 (or) 028 (or) 050 (or) 025 (or) 031.
 While this report focuses mainly on courses delivered by distance, it also makes occasional reference to courses offered at main campuses and at university centers.
 However, while distance, on-campus, and university center data are depicted in this report as representing separate delivery options, some data unavoidably overlap these categories.
 For example, a DDN course transmitted from the USD main campus can be defined as both a main campus course and a distance course.

 - All student counts are unduplicated by term, with the exception of academic program tabulations, which are duplicated by academic program.